 Before picking up an MHL adapter, you should first make sure that your device is MHL compatible.
 There are a number of ways to do this, but the easiest is to check and see if your device is listed on the MHL consortium's list.

 OTG, otherwise known as USB On-The-Go, is an adapter that turns a USB device into a host that allows other USB devices to connect different USB accessories to your mobile device.
-OTG comes with a variety of popular connectors, such as micro USB, Lightning and Samsung 30-pin to name a few.
+OTG comes with everal different types of connectors, such as micro USB, Lightning and Samsung 30-pin to name a few.
 Just pick the connector that is compatible with your mobile device's port.

 OTG adapters allow devices to communicate with each other without being connected through a computer.
 When an OTG adapter is plugged into a device, it makes that device a host.
 A variety of different devices can be connected through an OTG adapter.
 For example, this adapter will allow you to connect a full-sized keyboard or a full-sized mouse directly to your mobile device.

 MyDP or "Mobility DisplayPort" is an adapter that allows mobile devices like smartphones and tablets with a micro USB 2.0 connection to output audio and video to a larger monitor, TV screen or projector.
 The MyDP connector was introduced in 2012 by "VESA"- the Video Electronics Standards Association.
 MyDP is also sometimes referred to as "SlimPort."
 The MyDP adapter was designed to support any 5-pin connector, and works specifically with mobile devices.
 MyDP was DisplayPort's version of MHL (see above).
 In addition to DisplayPort, MyDP also supports DVI and VGA connections.
 Make sure to check your settings before purchasing a MyDP adapter, to make sure your device is SlimPort compatible.